-- Creating advanced data structures like Word Vecors (Word2Vec, FastText etc).
+- Creating advanced data structures like Word Vectors (Word2Vec, FastText, etc).

-- Statistical and Machine Learning algorithms, viz., Naive Bayes, Support Vector Classifier, kNN Classifier etc. applied for to solve various business problems.
+- Statistical and Machine Learning algorithms, viz., Naive Bayes, Support Vector Classifier, kNN Classifier, etc. applied to solve various business problems.

 Natural Language Tool Kit is the most fundamental library in Python built for the sole purpose of text preprocessing and NLU.
 It contains robust functions for tokenization, parsing, stemming, tagging, classification, and lemmatization.
-It additionally contains interfaces and APIs to many corpora (text repositories) and lexical resources, which gives user an easy access to them and hence build a tool to understand human language.
+It also contains interfaces and APIs to many corpora (text repositories) and lexical resources, giving the user easy access to them and hence building a tool to understand human language.

-NLTK, although a robust library, it is somehow limited to academics and experimentation and there are other modules which can prove to be better than it on a production level implementation.
+NLTK, although a robust library, is somehow limited to academics and experimentation, and other modules can prove to be better than it on a production level implementation.

-SpaCy is a latest add-on to the NLP realm.
-It is built for faster text processing and efficient implementation of NLP stack.
-NLTK works in a traditional way, in the sense that it treats and processes text like a regular string.
-SpaCy on the other hand, uses Word Vectors, which drastically reduce the processing time.
+SpaCy is the latest add-on to the NLP realm.
+It is built for faster text processing and efficient implementation of the NLP stack.
+NLTK works traditionally because it treats and processes text like a regular string.
+SpaCy, on the other hand, uses Word Vectors, which drastically reduce the processing time.

-SpaCy follows a pure Object Oriented approach, where in, it returns a “document object” after processing a text instead of a string, which has tons of functionality via the associated attributes and functions.
-Despite the speed and power, SpaCy is a bit limited in terms of language support, as it can only support seven languages, as opposed to NLTK which supports many languages.
+SpaCy follows a pure Object-Oriented approach.
+It returns a “document object” after processing a text instead of a string, which has tons of functionality via the associated attributes and functions.
+Despite the speed and power, SpaCy is a bit limited in terms of language support, as it can only support seven languages, as opposed to NLTK, which supports many languages.

-Gensim is a Python library for NLP but distinctly built for topic modelling, document indexing and similarity retrieval on a large corpora.
-It has extensive support for word vectors – Word2Vec, FastText etc., just like SpaCy has.
+Gensim is a Python library for NLP but distinctly built for topic modeling, document indexing, and similarity retrieval on large corpora.
+It has extensive support for word vectors – Word2Vec, FastText, etc., just like SpaCy has.
 Gensim is designed to use word vectors and can process a text without loading it entirely in the memory.

-On the bare basics, Gensim has all the pre-processing functions of NLP and has good support for bag of words, n-grams etc.
+Gensim has all the pre-processing functions of NLP on the bare basics and has good support for a bag of words, n-grams, etc.

-TextBlob is a Python library for text processing which provides a simple API for diving into common NLP tasks such as parts of speech tagging, named entity recognition etc. But what makes TextBlob stand out more as opposed to the existing libraries are two of its high valued functionalities – one is sentiment analysis and classification and the other is language translations powered by Google Translate.
+TextBlob is a Python library for text processing that provides a simple API for diving into common NLP tasks such as parts of speech tagging, named entity recognition, etc. But what makes TextBlob stand out more than the existing libraries are two of its high valued functionalities – sentiment analysis and classification, and the other is language translations powered by Google Translate.
 It can work with text both as normal strings and also has routines to integrate with WordNet.

 5. Deep Learning and Artificial Intelligence

-Deep Learning is a subset of Machine Learning that involves the computer “learning” real world activities, tasks, actions etc. using a large interconnected data.
-Deep learning enables computer do perform those tasks that usually require human intelligence – where Neural Networks are trained by example to understand the underlying decision making process.
-Typically, the algorithm learns to perform traditional classification and segmentation tasks using images, videos, text and sound.
+Deep Learning is a subset of Machine Learning that involves the computer “learning” real-world activities, tasks, actions, etc., using large interconnected data.
+Deep learning enables computers to perform those tasks that usually require human intelligence – where Neural Networks are trained by example to understand the underlying decision-making process.
+Typically, the algorithm learns to perform traditional classification and segmentation tasks using images, videos, text, and sound.

-For an effective deep training, we require a language that is not only capable of Neural Networks but also has a proven success rate in parsing large unstructured data.
-This is where Python helps in – with its packages and data handling, lesser code complexity, easier implementations, portability and code collaborations.
-Let’s walk-through some of the indispensable packages available for deep learning in Python:
+For effective deep training, we require a language that is capable of Neural Networks and has a proven success rate in parsing large unstructured data.
+This is where Python helps – with its packages and data handling, lesser code complexity, easier implementations, portability, and code collaborations.
+Let’s walk through some of the indispensable packages available for deep learning in Python:

-Tensorflow is an open-source library from Google that encompasses mathematical methods, machine learning algorithms and Neural Network implementations that are required for deep learning and AI.
-It not only has the mentioned groundbreaking functions but also has streamlined architecture that enables the code to be deployed on various CPUs, GPUs or maybe, facilitate AI as a service.
+Tensorflow is an open-source library from Google that encompasses mathematical methods, machine learning algorithms, and Neural Network implementations required for deep learning and AI.
+It has the mentioned groundbreaking functions and has streamlined architecture that enables the code to be deployed on various CPUs, GPUs, or maybe, facilitate AI as a service.

-Tensorflow architecture enables the user to train their data in their environment and deploy on a network, cloud or a mobile device.
-One can train the model in different machines as well and then deploy at multiple destinations.
-It comes bundled with TensorBoard – a tool to visually monitor the process stack and watch out for anomalies.
+Tensorflow architecture enables users to train their data in their environment and deploy it on a network, cloud, or mobile device.
+One can train the model in different machines as well and then deploy it at multiple destinations.
+It comes bundled with TensorBoard, a tool to monitor the process stack and watch out for anomalies visually.

 Keras is an open-source neural network library built using Python.
-While TensorFlow deals with a myriad array of tasks, Keras focuses on high-level, efficient Neural Network APIs and hence, more user friendly over some of the available DL libraries.
-Keras has the ability to run on-top of various libraries like TensorFlow, R, Microsoft Cognitive Toolkit, Theano etc.
+While TensorFlow deals with a myriad array of tasks, Keras focuses on high-level, efficient Neural Network APIs.
+Hence, it is more user-friendly than some of the available DL libraries.
+Keras has the ability to run on top of various libraries like TensorFlow, R, Microsoft Cognitive Toolkit, Theano, etc.

-By virtue of its added ease of implementation, Keras is used in the academics, research, experimentations and various competitions the are held globally.
+By virtue of its added ease of implementation, Keras is used in the academics, research, experimentations, and various competitions held globally.
 However, one prominent application area where Keras finds its place is in tool development.
-Keras helps to build a stand-alone implementation system, like a deep models based product or tool for solving a business problem and implement that as a service.
+Keras helps build a stand-alone implementation system, like a deep models-based product or tool for solving a business problem and implement that as a service.

-PyTorch is an open source machine learning library that is built by using Torch library, which is developed and maintained by Facebook’s AI Research lab.
-It primarily used for computer vision and NLP via its CNN and RNN implementations.
-PyTorch is really easy to implement with its pythonic way of coding and hence it provides improved developer productivity, has easy debugging features and reinforced support for parallel processing of data.
+PyTorch is an open-source machine learning library built using the Torch library, which is developed and maintained by Facebook’s AI Research lab.
+It is primarily used for computer vision and NLP via its CNN and RNN implementations.
+PyTorch is straightforward to implement with its pythonic way of coding.
+Hence, it provides improved developer productivity, has easy debugging features, and reinforced support for parallel data processing.

 Model optimization is better with PyTorch than others because of its Dynamic Computational Graphs – where the network behavior can be changed during runtime.
-The process is never left inside a black box because the users can gauge and access each and every step in the work-flow.
+The process is never left inside a black box because the users can gauge and access every step in the workflow.

 5.4 Apache MXNet

-Apache MXNet is an open-source deep learning API, which is used to train, and deploy deep neural networks.
+Apache MXNet is an open-source deep-learning API, which is used to train, and deploy deep neural networks.
 It is developed by Apache Foundation.
-It is light, flexible, and scalable build and supports CNN, RNN and LSTM models.
+It is a light, flexible, and scalable build and supports CNN, RNN, and LSTM models.
 MX stands for mix and maximize.
-With its Gluon library MXNet provides a high-level interface that makes it easy to prototype, train, and deploy deep learning models without compromising on the training speed – hence adding a greater performance.
+With its Gluon library, MXNet provides a high-level interface that makes it easy to prototype, train, and deploy deep learning models without compromising on the training speed – hence adding a greater performance.
 As a matter of fact, MXNet-Gluon is proven to be at least 1.5 times faster than TensorFlow.

-The prominent application area of Apache MXNet is seen in IoT based analytics.
-It’s Lazy Evaluation, pruning, quantization, compression, interoperatability with Amazon AWS and other optimization features like acceleration software library such as Intel MKL or NNPACK makes it IoT friendly.
+The prominent application area of Apache MXNet is seen in IoT-based analytics.
+Its Lazy Evaluation, pruning, quantization, compression, interoperability with Amazon AWS, and other optimization features like acceleration software library such as Intel MKL or NNPACK makes it IoT friendly.

-Many mathematical operations in the Data Science stack in Python is highly dependent on NumPy and Deep Learning is not an exception.
-Theano is optimising compiler for manipulating and evaluating mathematical expressions, especially matrix data structures, using NumPy codes.
-Its ease of evaluation of mathematical models makes it a tool of choice to build wrapper libraries around Keras and TensorFlow.
+Many mathematical operations in the Data Science stack in Python are highly dependent on NumPy, and Deep Learning is not an exception.
+Theano is an optimizing compiler for manipulating and evaluating mathematical expressions, especially matrix data structures, using NumPy codes.
+Its ease of evaluating mathematical models makes it a tool of choice to build wrapper libraries around Keras and TensorFlow.

 5.6 Microsoft Cognitive Toolkit

-Microsoft Cognitive Toolkit (CNTK) is an open source library that comprises of all the basic building blocks to build a neural network.
-One of the major differences between Cognitive Toolkit and other libraries is that it has elaborate low level APIs as well as high level APIs.
-The high level APIs are meant for an end-user level, easy implementation and the core low level APIs can be modified and restructured for better implementation of neural nets.
+Microsoft Cognitive Toolkit (CNTK) is an open-source library that comprises all the basic building blocks to build a neural network.
+One of the major differences between Cognitive Toolkit and other libraries is that it has elaborate low-level APIs and high-level APIs.
+The high-level APIs are meant for an end-user level, easy implementation, and the core low-level APIs can be modified and restructured to implement neural nets better.

-CNTK is known for its state of the art batch loading of datasets which makes it easy to handle large volumes of data without having to spend much resources.
-It can interface itself with Keras and can be well used for production ready applications in the areas of image and video processing, text processing etc.
+CNTK is known for its state-of-the-art batch loading of datasets, making it easy to handle large volumes of data without spending many resources.
+It can interface itself with Keras and can be well used for production-ready applications in image and video processing, text processing, etc.

-MS Cognitive Toolkit is reinforced with its ability to integrate with Azure apps and also has APIs for C++ and Java deployment, making it highly scalable interface.
-CNTK is heavily supported by Microsoft Support and it is a preferred deep learning implementation for organizations that work on Azure shop.
+MS Cognitive Toolkit is reinforced with its ability to integrate with Azure apps and has APIs for C++ and Java deployment, making it a highly scalable interface.
+Microsoft Support heavily supports CNTK, and it is a preferred deep learning implementation for organizations that work on Azure shop.

-Given the vastness of Python’s capabilities, the extensive development efforts and the never-ending scope of Data Science in general, it would be rather unfair to state that the above mentioned packages are absolute boundaries in the Data Science stack.
-Also, we have numerous helper packages in the stack which can provide quick but crucial help but owing to its limited usage, we often don’t include them in the discussions.
+Given the vastness of Python’s capabilities, the extensive development efforts, and the never-ending scope of Data Science in general, it would be rather unfair to state that the above-mentioned packages are absolute boundaries in the Data Science stack.
+Also, we have numerous helper packages in the stack which can provide quick but crucial help but owing to its limited usage, and we often don’t include them in the discussions.

-A beginner to Data Science, learning Python can take one thing into consideration that the overwhelming extent of packages is never a reason to worry about.
-Python code inherently is easy and the packages are designed in a way that their implementation is lucid and straight forward.
+A beginner to Data Science, learning Python can consider that the overwhelming extent of packages is never a reason to worry about.
+Python code inherently is easy, and the packages are designed so that their implementation is lucid and straightforward.

-Since 2019, there has been extensive efforts that are being made in democratization of AI, auto ML, auto visualizations and augmented AI.
-Emerging packages like autoviz, automl, autosklearn, Chartify, jupytext, spacy, Optimus, SHAP, TPOT, AdaNet give us a promising hope in the field of AutoML and auto visualizations – facilitating us to get rid some of the clichéd and labor intensive tasks.
+Since 2019, extensive efforts have been made in the democratization of AI, auto ML, auto visualizations, and augmented AI.
+Emerging packages like autoviz, automl, autosklearn, Chartify, jupytext, spacy, Optimus, SHAP, TPOT, AdaNet give us promising hope in the field of AutoML and auto visualizations – facilitating us to get rid of some of the clichéd and labor-intensive tasks.

-If Data Science is a complex art of getting actionable insights from various form of data, then Python is the artist.
+If Data Science is a complex art of getting actionable insights from various forms of data, then Python is the artist.